darthlukan/libfilecreator/README.md

 ## Description

 > Creates a file populated with data based on the desired file type and passed in file content values.

-> By default, the resulting file is saved in $LIBFILECREATORPATH/files/$FILE.$EXT.
-Make sure you have write-access
+> By default, the resulting file is saved in $HOME/$FILE.$EXT ($USER $HOME directory).
+If the filename value
+> that you pass in contains "/" then the library assumes that you want to write elsewhere, just make sure you
-> to this directory!
+> have write access to the desired location!

 ## Usage Example1 (CSV)